princetondcunha/SlotsAvailabilityChecker_PS/README.md

    - `SERVICE_ID`
    - `USER_IDENTIFIER`

+   Open the SlotsAvailabilityChecker.ps1 script and provide the full path to the .env file under $envFilePath variable.

 2. **Install Required Modules**

    Use the requirements file to install the required PowerShell modules.
 Run the following command: